litexlang/litex-official-documents/Tutorial/Or.md

 When the Litex kernel reads `or(fact1, fact2, ..., factN)`, it will check if `fact1` is true or not under the assumption that `fact2`, ..., `factN` are not true.

-Why the following code does not work?
+That explains why the following code does not work:

 ```
 know forall x, y R: x * y = 0 => or(x = 0, y = 0)